yushinliou/yushinliou.github.io/_pages/about.md

 I am left-handed but play badminton🏸 with my right hand.

 **A question I thinking recently:**
-If machines lack of conscious, how can we argue that humans possess it?
+If machines lack consciousness, how can we argue that humans possess it?